-July 1 Notification of Graduate Program Review: The GSBS Associate Dean and the Director of Graduate Programs will schedule a meeting with the Graduate Program Director and his/her Department Chair to discuss the review process and the program review guidelines.
+June Notification of Graduate Program Review: The GSBS Office will schedule a meeting with the Graduate Program Director and his/her Department Chair to discuss the review process and the program review guidelines.

 Aug 1 The Graduate Program will submit to the GSBS office the names of the departmental reviewers along with the names and contact information for possible external reviewers.
 The GSBS Office will be responsible for contacting the external reviewers (list provided by Program) and securing their cooperation.